mrakgr/The-Spiral-Language/readme.md

     el, () \/ el, (x, List x)
 ```

-They all involve sticking the type in directly somehow by using layout types.
-Since layout types capture the scope by the typed expressions instead of types and since `x` can only ever be a type once it passes the `join_type` point, that assures that it will always be instantiated.
+They all involve sticking the type in directly by using layout types.
+Since layout types capture the scope by the expression instead of type and since `x` can only ever be a naked type once it passes the `join_type` point, that assures that it will always be instantiated.

 If adding `el` to all the branches of a larger type by hand is tedious, it is possible to automate that.
 It needs to be done inside the type join point.
 Here is how it would be done on a tuple.